buddycloud/buddycloud.com/slate/source/includes/_media.md

 Media Metadata

-Parameter        | Required   | Description
+Parameter        | Set by    | Description
 -----------------|------------|--------------------------------------------
+id  ???             | server     | ??? does such a thing exist???
-height           | server-set | Height of the uploaded image or video.
-This is calculated by the server and not editable. width            | server-set | Hidth of the uploaded image or video.
-This is calculated by the server and not editable. author           | server-set | the ID of the uploader shaChecksum      | server-set | SHA1 file checksum uploadedDate     | server-set | when the media was uploaded lastUpdatedDate  | server-set | when the media was updated mimeType         | required   | The file mimetype (??? for example???) fileName         | required   | The uploaded filename and extension. entityId         | required   | The channel where the media object was posted. title            | optional   | a short title of the object description      | optional   | a longer form description of the object
+height           | server     | Height of the uploaded image or video.
+This is calculated by the server and not editable. width            | server     | Hidth of the uploaded image or video.
+This is calculated by the server and not editable. author           | server     | the ID of the uploader shaChecksum      | server     | SHA1 file checksum uploadedDate     | server     | when the media was uploaded lastUpdatedDate  | server     | when the media was updated mimeType         | user       | The file mimetype (??? for example???) fileName         | user       | The uploaded filename and extension. entityId         | user       | The channel where the media object was posted. title            | user (optional)   | a short title of the object description      | user (optional)   | a longer form description of the object

 ###Special MediaIDs